 Meet the School of Music Instructors

-Beth Menendez began teaching piano at the School of Music in the Fall of 2006.
+Mrs. Beth began teaching piano at the School of Music in the Fall of 2006.
 She has a Bachelor's Degree from Palm Beach Atlantic University in Elementary Education and Early Childhood.
 Her college music courses included private piano, and she has enjoyed singing in choirs and ensembles.
 Beth also plays the flute and performed with a flute trio for several years.
 She is an experienced classroom teacher, including music instruction.
-She is also a church volunteer, having worked in the areas of music, youth and children for over 25 years.
-First Baptist Ocala is her home church.
+She a church volunteer, having worked in the areas of music, youth and children for over 30 years.
+Beth is also a mother, grandmother and pastor's wife.

-David Ripple has been the Contemporary Worship Leader at First Baptist since Jaunary 2009 and started teach guitar in the School of Music in March 2009.
-He was born and raised in Dunnellon, FL.
+Mr. David has been part of the music leadership at First Baptist since January 2009.
+He started teaching guitar in the School of Music in March 2009.
+David teaches acoustic and electric guitar to beginners and up.